 Having a vivid vision requires a distraction-free zone.
 “Your physical space will be an important component in stifling or fostering your creative juices.”
 But innovators don’t just deeply think about things and stop there.
 “Innovators aren’t just dreamers, but also doers!
 They want to make things happen.”

 Have you made God’s goal your own?
 We must always be looking for ways to improve in our day-to-day lives to reach that grand goal.
-Prayer and Bible study—where you most develop deep thinking—school and homework, sports or musical endeavors, work—in every aspect of life, we must shoot for a higher standard.
+Prayer and Bible study—where you develop deep thinking the most—school and homework, sports or musical endeavors, work—in every aspect of life, we must shoot for a higher standard.
 Be a doer and always seek to improve.
 Learn to expand your thinking and aim high.
 God thinks big, and so must we if we are to inhabit the ever-expanding universe.

 “Humanity is destined to explore, settle, and expand outward into the universe,” said Buzz Aldrin.
 If only he knew how true that is!